-1. Introduction
+Introduction

-A volunteer policy is an important part of the framework to how an organisation will engage and involve a volunteer.
+A volunteer policy gives important guidance on how an organisation will engage and involve a volunteer.
 A volunteer policy is a key document for a volunteer programme.
-It enables an organisation to look at the benefits and challenges that come with working with volunteers.
+It enables an organisation to look at the benefits and challenges that come with working with volunteers, and gives the organisation a consistent way to approach the involvement of volunteers across the whole organisation.
+A volunteer policy helps to ensure that everyone involved in the organisation including Board Members, funders, staff and volunteers understand and value volunteers'